It is now 39 years since the 1975 Emergency, but how different is life today than in those strife-ridden times?

 Just like every year, several groups such as the PUCL, CFD, Janhastakshep, the AMIYA and BG Rao Foundation, are observing the Anti Emergency Day in the country.
 They do this to “remember those dark days when internal Emergency was imposed in the country on the midnight of 25th/25th June 1975, which continued for 19 months.
 Fundamental rights were suspended, the Press was gagged, voices of dissent were throttled and more than one lakh opposition leaders and critics were detained without trial.”

-Today, several activists comment that though the present day situation is not Emergency-like, the ground realities in the country are Sanctions on the Pressstill horrifying, with signs of dictatorship very much alive.
+Today, several activists comment that though the present day situation is not Emergency-like, the ground realities in the country are still horrifying, with signs of dictatorship very much alive.
 Midnight knocks on the door and encounter killings are still a big reality.
 Innocents are thrown into jail.
 Non-violent protests are crushed.
 People’s anger over Government apathy is throttled.
 Watchdog groups and NGOs are slowly coming under State scrutiny.
 There seems to be a definite trend to crush critics and their criticism, to silence any rebellious voice.

 With these human rights violations are other confusing matters.
 Currently, Delhi University cannot decide on whether there should be a three or four year course.
 How can it, when there seems to be little coordinator between the HRD Ministry and the UGC?